How Safe Is Sous-Vide Cooking?

 Is It Safe to Cook Food Under Vacuum?

 The potential risk comes from anaerobic bacteria, which thrives under low oxygen conditions.
 The main culprit is a species called C. botulinum, the toxin-producing bacteria responsible for the disease botulism.
-Provided you’re cooking at a safe temperature, the issue is less the cooking itself and more the storage after cooking.
+Provided you’re cooking at a safe temperature, the issue is less the cooking itself and more the food storage after cooking.

 Basically, if you’re not planning on eating immediately, you need to make sure you’re storing it properly.
 I always recommend chilling a food in an ice-water bath before refrigerating (or better yet, freezing) for long-term storage.
 This ensures that the food doesn’t spend long in the danger zone, and minimizes any potential for trouble.